Re-evaluating Word Mover's Distance: Backgrounds

 In the following, we first use the same dataset as the WMD paper to highlight the essential differences with the original evaluation.
 We then evaluate using clean datasets to further corroborate the findings.

-\uline{\textbf{Embeddings.}} We use the same word embeddings as in the original paper \cite{kusner2015word}.
+\textbf{Embeddings.} We use the same word embeddings as in the original paper \citep{kusner2015word}.
 Namely, we use the $300$-dimentional word2vec embeddings trained on the Google News corpus.
-We found that the official code of WMD \footnote{\url{https://github.com/mkusner/wmd}} normalized the embeddings by the L2 norm, although this was not explicitly stated in the paper.
-Following this setting, we normalize the embeddings using the L2 norm.
-Note that it was reported that normalizing the word embedding in WMD improves the performance \cite{yokoi2020word}.
+The reasons we use word2vec are that (i) The original paper \cite{kusner2015word} used the same embeddings.
+We made the evaluation protocol as identical to the original evaluation as possible to highlight the critical difference. (ii) The choice of word2vec in the original paper has been inherited in many following works \cite{kilickaya2017reevaluating, wu2018word}, and investigating word2vec thus has a broad impact.
+We found the second misleading point here. \begin{description} \item[Misleading Point 2] The official code of WMD\footnote{\url{https://github.com/mkusner/wmd}} normalized the embeddings by the L2 norm, although this was not explicitly stated in the paper. \end{description} The hint of word normalization is not in the main logic but only in the preprocessed binary file in the WMD's repository.
+We accidentally found this when we were debugging the code (Appendix \ref{sec: normalized}).
+Note that \citet{yokoi2020word} reported that normalizing the word embeddings improved the performance of WMD, but in fact, the original evaluation of WMD already benefited from this effect without explicitly stating it.
+We suspect that most readers missed this point.
+In this paper, we follow the original evaluation and normalize the embeddings using the L2 norm.
+We provide an ablation study on the cost function in Appendix \ref{sec: ablation_WMD}.

-\uline{\textbf{Preprocessing.}} For WMD, we use the same preprocessing as in the original paper \cite{kusner2015word}, whereas for BOW and TF-IDF, we use a different preprocessing to clearly contrast the results.
-In WMD, we have to discard certain words because the word embeddings do not contain all words.
+\textbf{Preprocessing.} For WMD, we use the same preprocessing as in the original paper \citep{kusner2015word}, whereas for BOW and TF-IDF, we use a different preprocessing to clearly contrast the results.
+WMD discards certain words because the word embeddings do not contain all words.
 In the original study, the authors discard out-of-vocabulary words for WMD but maintain them for BOW and TF-IDF.
 In this paper, we discard out-of-vocabulary words for BOW and TF-IDF as well and use the same vocabulary for all of WMD, BOW, and TF-IDF.
 This setting is slightly advantageous for WMD.
 We show that WMD is comparable to BOW and TF-IDF even under this setting.
 We include the results with out-of-vocabulary words at the end of Section \ref{sec: normalization} for completeness.
-Note that we do not apply stemming but use raw words for BOW and TF-IDF following the original study.